lexnederbragt/INF-BIOx121/Assembly/practicals/02_Assembly_using_velvet.md

 **Question:**

 * What do you think is the approximate expected k-mer coverage for your assembly?

+When you are done with the Jupyter notebook:

+* save the notebook
+* close the browser windows
+* in the terminal where you started Jupyter notebook, click ctrl-c and confirm.

 Now run velvet again, supplying the value for `exp_cov` (k-mer coverage) corresponding to your answer: